 Dennie Oude Nijhuis

-Dennie Oude Nijhuis is a University Lecturer at the institute for History.
+Dennie Oude Nijhuis is University Lecturer at the Institute for History.

-Dennie Oude Nijhuis (Ph.D., 2009) is assistant professor at the Institute for History and chair of the MA International Relations at Leiden University.
-He is also senior researcher at the International Institute for Social History (IISH).
+Dennie Oude Nijhuis (Ph.D., 2009) is University Lecturer at the Institute for History.
 Previously, he was a research fellow at Yale University’s Department of Political Science.

 Oude Nijhuis specializes in the comparative political economy of labor markets and welfare states and the political economy of European integration.
 He is the author of Labor Divided in the Postwar European Welfare State (Cambridge University Press, 2013).
 He has published in outlets such as International Labor and Working Class History, the Journal of Economic and Social Geography, the Journal of European Social Policy, the Journal of Policy History, Labor History, Socio-Economic Review, Twentieth Century British History, and World Politics.

 His current main research project involves a comparative analysis of twentieth century labor market development in Belgium, Germany, the Netherlands, Sweden, the United Kingdom, and the United States.

 For more information you can download his curriculum vitae.